sondos232/sondosAlbayyouk_2320224009_ML/README.md

-# House Prices - Assignment 1
+# House Prices - Assignment 1 Sondos AL-bayyouk

 This project is for the first Machine Learning assignment.
 The goal is to preprocess the House Prices dataset and prepare it for modeling.